ZIP: 231

 The terms “Mainnet” and “Testnet” are to be interpreted as described in § 3.12 ‘Mainnet and Testnet’.
 4

-In Zcash transaction versions v2 to v5 inclusive, each Sapling or Orchard shielded output contains a ciphertext comprised of a 52-byte note plaintext, and a corresponding 512-byte memo field.
-5 Recipients can only decrypt the outputs sent to them, and thus can also only observe the memo fields included with the outputs they can decrypt.
+In Zcash transaction versions v2 to v5 inclusive, each Sapling or Orchard shielded output contains a ciphertext comprised of a 52-byte note plaintext and corresponding 512-byte memo field, with a 16-byte authentication tag 5.
+Recipients can only decrypt the outputs sent to them, and thus can also only observe the memo fields included with the outputs they can decrypt.

 Instead of the memo data, this ZIP proposes that it is possible to indicate whether a memo is present for the recipient.
 When using the light client protocol, a recipient need not download full transaction information if this indication tells them that they have not received any memo in the transaction.